LUK4S-B/IsUMap/README.md

 The theoretical basis of IsUMap is explained in the following publication:
   - [Fuzzy simplicial sets and their application to geometric data analysis](https://arxiv.org/abs/2406.11154)

-Please cite them when using IsUMap.
+Please cite it when using IsUMap.

 # Usage